Think2SQL: Reinforce LLM Reasoning Capabilities for Text2SQL: Rewards for RLVR

 \section{Rewards for RLVR}

-In RLVR, reward signals are crucial for guiding the model's learning process~\citep{gao2023rewardhack,weng2024rewardhack,everitt2021rewardhack}.
-Execution accuracy, the primary reward for \textsql, measures the correctness of generated SQL by comparing it to the ground truth.
-However, its binary nature poses challenges for RL optimization, particularly for smaller LLMs, because rewards typically remain zero unless the SQL is exactly correct.
+In reinforcement learning, reward signals are crucial for guiding the model's learning process~\citep{gao2023rewardhack,weng2024rewardhack,everitt2021rewardhack}.
+Execution accuracy, the primary reward for Text2SQL, measures the correctness of generated SQL by comparing it to the ground truth.
+However, its binary nature poses challenges for RL optimization, especially for smaller LLMs, as rewards often remain zero unless the SQL is exactly correct.
 To address this limitation, we integrate QATCH~\citep{papicchio2023qatch,papicchio2025qatch}, an advanced benchmarking framework designed for the automated evaluation of Text2SQL tasks.
 For the purposes of this study, we employed three primary QATCH metrics: \textit{Cell Precision}, \textit{Cell Recall}, and \textit{Tuple Cardinality}.

-To encourage the model's reasoning process, we introduce the \textit{Format reward} that evaluates the appropriate use of reasoning tags~\citep{deepseekai2025deepseekr1}.
+To encourage the model's reasoning process, we introduce the \textit{Format reward} that evaluates the appropriate use of reasoning tags~\cite{deepseekai2025deepseekr1}.
+Additionally, to mitigate reward hacking, the \textit{Tag count reward} penalize the reward when reasoning tokens are redundantly or excessively repeated within the reasoning trace.

 Let $\cT$ and $\cT_{\text{pred}}$ denote the execution results of the target SQL query and the predicted SQL query, respectively, each represented as a set of tuples, where each tuple comprises a set of cell values.
 The reward signals utilized in this study are outlined below: